vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 @import "grid-settings";
 ```

 To complete our Bourbon settings for now I’d like to add the following variables to our grid-settings.
-They lay the groundwork for sizing our grid and activate a visual grid to better align our design.
+They lay the groundwork for sizing our grid and activate a visual grid that helps us to better align our design.

 **/source/stylesheets/base/_grid-settings.scss**